-- a. an individual at the highest rank of Professor or Professor (Teaching) whose reputation and international stature would significantly enhance the profile of the University, - b. an individual who brings to the University a unique and highly sought-after expertise related to an innovative, ground-breaking, cutting-edge area of research and scholarship, professional or technical expertise, industry or community partnerships, or creative and professional achievement that will bring world-class recognition to the University, or, - c. an individual who has been publicly recognized, nationally or internationally, for the impact of their scholarship on EDIA, Indigenous Engagement, and/or social justice.
+- a. an individual at the highest rank of Professor or Professor (Teaching) whose reputation and international stature would significantly enhance the profile of the University, - an individual who brings to the University a unique and highly sought-after expertise related to an innovative, ground-breaking, cutting-edge area of research and scholarship, professional or technical expertise, industry or community partnerships, or creative and professional achievement that will bring world-class recognition to the University, or, - c. an individual who has been publicly recognized, nationally or internationally, for the impact of their scholarship on EDIA, Indigenous Engagement, and/or social justice.

-5.4 Expedited Procedures for Dual Career and Strategic Hires
+C.5.4 Expedited Procedures for Dual Career and Strategic Hires

-- 5.4.1 In all instances of Dual Career and Strategic Hires, these expedited procedures may be either: - i. requested by a dean and put forward to the Provost & Vice-President (Academic), or - ii. initiated by the Provost & Vice-President (Academic).
+- C.5.4.1 In all instances of Dual Career and Strategic Hires, these expedited procedures may be either: - i. requested by Dean and put forward to the Provost & Vice-President (Academic), or - ii. initiated by the Provost & Vice-President (Academic).

-A decision by the Provost regarding the application or initiation of expedited procedures shall be provided in writing to the relevant Dean.
+A decision by the provost regarding the application or initiation of expedited procedures shall be provided in writing to the relevant Dean.

-- 5.4.2 Regarding Strategic Hires the office of the Provost & Vice-President (Academic) will report annually to the Handbook Working Group the number of applications from each Faculty, and for those approved, the associated timeline, the circumstance under which the hire was initiated, and the context of the decision regarding the hire; for those declined, the reason for the decision.
-An analysis of the report shall also be provided to GFC on an annual basis.
-The Handbook Working Group will periodically review the necessity of this clause. - 5.4.3 The committee composition requirements for a Partner or Strategic Hiring Committee (hereafter referred to as the "Hiring Committee") shall be the same as the requirements outlined in Part C.3.1, with the addition of one non-voting Faculty Association member who shall be required for quorum.
-At the discretion of the Chair, a resource person from Human Resources may also be invited to attend and advise on procedural matters.
+C.5.4.2 The committee composition requirements for a Dual Career or Strategic Hiring Committee (hereafter referred to as the "Hiring Committee") shall be the same as the requirements outlined in Part C.3.1, with the addition of one non-voting Faculty Association member who shall be required for quorum.
+At the discretion of the Chair, a resource person from People and Culture may also be invited to attend and advise on procedural matters.